Backlink removal services became very popular in 2012, after the release of Google Penguin.

 Today, it isn’t about the number of backlinks your website has, but more about the quality and authority of the sites linking to you.

-People used to pay big money to get more backlinks, and now they are willing to pay just as much to remove bad links.
+People used to pay big money to get more backlinks, and now they’re willing to pay just as much to remove bad links.

 Crazy, isn’t it?

-In this article, I will show you how the backlinks removal process works and how you can delete unwanted backlinks.
+In this article, I’ll show you how the backlink removal process works and how you can delete unwanted backlinks.

 Things to consider before removing backlinks

-- Hiring a link removal company is expensive and most of the time not worth it.
+2. Hiring a link removal company is expensive and, most of the time, not worth it.
 It’s best to remove bad backlinks on your own.
-There is no secret formula to remove links.
+There’s no secret formula to remove links.

-Any link removal action starts with a backlinks analysis.
-You have to know what backlinks you must remove and which ones you should keep.
+Any link removal action starts with a backlink analysis.
+You have to know which backlinks you must remove and which ones you should keep.

-Follow the steps below to perform a correct backlinks analysis:
+Follow the steps below to perform a correct backlink analysis:

-- Register an account with Monitor Backlinks.
-The tool has a 30 days free trial.
+1. Register an account with Monitor Backlinks.
+The tool has a 30-day free trial.

-- Next, you’ll have to import the links from Google Webmaster Tools, into Monitor Backlinks.
+3. Next, you’ll have to import the backlinks from Google Webmaster Tools into Monitor Backlinks.

-Go to Google Webmaster Tools and click on “Search Traffic” and then on “Links to Your Site”.
+To do that, go to Google Webmaster Tools and click on “Search Traffic,” and then on “Links to Your Site.”

-On the next page, you’ll see a module “who links the most”.
+On the next page, you’ll see the module “Who links the most.”

 You’ll get a report with all your backlinks Google has found so far.

-- Now go back to the “Backlinks” page on Monitor Backlinks.
-Choose to “add new backlinks”.
+4. Now go back to the Backlinks page on Monitor Backlinks.
+Choose “Add new backlinks.”

-Click on “import links from file”.
-Monitor Backlinks automatically detects the Google Webmaster Tools backlinks report and imports it.
+Click on “Import links from file.”
+Monitor Backlinks automatically detects the Google Webmaster Tools backlink report and imports the data.